Synthesis Maps 2022 | 2021 | 2020 | 2019 | 2018 | 2017 | 2016 | 2015 + prior | References

 The CanIMPACT project (Canadian Team to Improve Community-Based Cancer Care Along the Continuum) is a multidisciplinary pan-Canadian program studying how to improve cancer care to patients in the primary care setting.
 Funded by the Canadian Institutes of Health Research for 5 years (2013–2018, Grant no. 128272) the project was led by Dr. Eva Grunfeld, Director of Research at U Toronto's Dept of Family and Community Medicine.
 For the CanIMPACT synthesis map project, our sLab team (Jones, Smriti Shakdher, Prateeksha Singh).
 Two synthesis maps were prepared to reflect the discovered insights from the multi-year investigation, a clinical system map and a patient-centred map informed by the CanIMPACT Patient Advisory Council.
 The resulting maps were published (a first for a system map method) in Current Oncology and presented at the first Canadian Partnership Against Cancer (CPAC) conference, and MedicineX 2017.

-CanImpact Synthesis Map: Canadian Clinical System of Primary Care in the Cancer Continuum
+Patient Experience of Primary Care in the Cancer Continuum (CanIMPACT & sLab)

 A Relationship-Centred View of Breast and Colorectal Cancer Survivorship